denizyuret/Knet.jl/docs/intro.rst

 Defining new operators
 ----------------------
 ..
-   @knet as op, compile time options (kwargs for kfun and compile) lenet example, fast enough on cpu?, minibatches
+   @knet as op, kwargs for @knet functions, function options (f=:relu). lenet example, fast enough on cpu?

 The key to controlling complexity in computer languages is *abstraction*.
 Abstraction is the ability to name compound structures